A Bayesian Framework for Multivariate Differential Analysis: Modelling

 with: \begin{itemize} \item $\mu_{\sampleN} = \dfrac{\sampleN \bar{y} + \lambda_0 \mu_0}{\lambda_0 + N}$, \item $\lambda_{\sampleN} = \lambda_0 + \sampleN$, \item $\alpha_{\sampleN} = \alpha_0 + \dfrac{\sampleN}{2}$, \item $\beta_{\sampleN} = \beta_0 + \dfrac{1}{2} \sum\limits_{\samplen = 1}^{\sampleN}(y_{\samplen} - \bar{y})^2 + \dfrac{\lambda_0 \sampleN}{2(\lambda_0 + \sampleN)} (\bar{y} - \mu_0)^2 $. \end{itemize}

-Although these update formulas provide a valuable result, we shall see in the sequel that we are more interested in the marginal distribution over the mean parameter $\mu$ for comparison purposes.
+Although these updated expressions for the hyperparameters already yield valuable results, we shall see in the sequel that we are more interested in the marginal distribution over the mean parameter $\mu$ for comparison purposes.
 Computing this marginal from the joint posterior in \Cref{eq:joint_post_uni} remains tractable as well by integrating over $\sigma^2$:

 with: \begin{itemize} \item $\nu = 2\alpha_{\sampleN}$, \item $\hat{\sigma}^2 = \dfrac{\beta_{\sampleN}}{\alpha_{\sampleN} \lambda_{\sampleN}}$. \end{itemize} The marginal posterior distribution over $\mu$ can thus be expressed as a non-standardised Student's $t$-distribution that we express below in terms of the initial hyper-parameters: